Raine's Market

 In 1907, a portion of the building was used as the Eureka Post Office and the rest of the building was vacant.
 It was noted in the October 25th 1871 Eureka Sentinel that Postmaster James Whitton, owner of the American Hotel, was building a fireproof cellar built under the hotel building.

 In 1872 the Odd Fellows bought the old American Hotel building.
 The Masonic Lodge received its charter in 1872 and had its first meetings in the office of Judge J. P. Adams.
 The Odd Fellows met and shared the building as a meeting place with the Masons.
 Later the Odd Fellows membership fell so low that they joined their lodge with the one in Ely and sold the building to the Eureka Masonic Lodge No. 16 for $1.00.
 Today the building is under renovation.
 It is believed to be the only underground Masonic temple in use in the United States.
+Donations to help the restoration are appreciated.

 Eureka Lodge #16 Free and Accepted Masons meets the Second Saturday of every month at 2pm.